sharifbhuiyan/Election_Analysis/README.md

 ## Election-Audit Summary:
-  <p align="justify">Though this analysis was for only three candidates and three counties. however, if election commission wants to use it for other election, it can be applied for any election.
+  <p align="justify">Though this analysis was for only three candidates and three counties, however if election commission wants to use it for other election, it can be applied for any election.
 Only few modifications are needed for that.
 <p>

-<p align="justify"> suppose for city elction, it is needed to change the all county tracking code <p>
+<p align="justify">Suppose for city elction, need to change the all county tracking code.
+Like : <p>

 - Have to remove the code for tracking the largest county and county voter turnout.
 ```ruby